 Another important factor is your lifestyle.
 If you aren’t able to take time off from your job or need the flexibility to be able to spend more time with your family, a full-time program is probably not a viable option for you.

 The Advantages of an Accelerated MBA Program

 MBA programs that are accelerated have gained popularity in the U.S. about 10 years ago, but they have been the norm in Europe for decades.[iii]
 According to a 2009 survey by The Wall Street Journal, 82 percent of students and alumni said they chose an accelerated MBA because it enabled them to re-enter the workforce more quickly.[iv]
 BusinessWeek.com recently reported that at some business schools, application rates for online accelerated MBA programs have surpassed those for traditional MBAs.[v]
-The best candidates for this option have either been working in a particular industry for a minimum of five years or obtained an undergraduate degree in business and have been working for at least a couple of years.
+The best candidates for this option typically have a minimum of five years of work experience.
 People who enroll in an accelerated MBA program typically seek to deepen their knowledge, skills, and leadership capabilities in order to advance their career within the same industry and/or company.[vi]

 Wondering what makes an MBA program accelerated?
 Think of it like a condensed, more intensive version of the traditional MBA that can be completed in as little as 16 months.
 Instructors often skip basic business concepts and jump right into how to put them into practice.
 Sometimes students are required to do work before starting the program, and some programs even allow you to opt out of certain courses that would be required in a traditional MBA program.
 Accelerated classes also tend to cover more information and go at a faster pace; likewise, tests are usually more frequent and intense.[vii]